School choice with independent versus consolidated districts: Introduction

-However, as in the case of the U.S., school district consolidation is rarely a smooth process and is often met with reluctance by some of the independent districts that are to integrate \citep{berry2008growing}.
-One of the many reasons for the reluctance of districts to merge is the concern that their students will attend worse schools after consolidation takes place \citep{fairman2012school}.
+However, school district consolidation is rarely a smooth process and is often met with reluctance by some of the independent districts that are to integrate \citep{berry2008growing}.
+District consolidation even reverses sometimes: in 128 occasions, communities in the U.S. have attempted to secede from their school district to create their own.
+These procedures, which sometimes are as simple as a majority vote in the breakaway neighbourhood, have succeeded 73 times \citep{edbuild}.\footnote{Seceding districts are whiter and more affluent on average than the districts from which they seceded.
+Their secession is associated with significant increases in segregation after adjusting for prior trends \citep{richards}.} One of the many reasons behind the reluctance of districts to merge (or their incentives to secede) is the concern that local students attend worse schools under consolidated school choice \citep{fairman2012school}.
 This concern is not entirely unwarranted, as district consolidation not only leads to more choice for students, but also to more competition for a place in their preferred schools.
 Which effect dominates is unclear a priori and depends on many factors, not least on students' characteristics and preferences.
-In this paper, we shed light on the welfare effects of school district consolidation with a theoretical school choice model and with an empirical analysis of the Hungarian nationwide school assignment system.
+In this article, we shed light on the welfare effects of school district consolidation with an empirical analysis of the Hungarian nationwide school assignment system, guided by a simple theoretical model.